-Most children go through a fussy phase as they learn the skills of eating and start to exert their independence over the food that they eat.
-For the parents, it can be frustrating, exhausting and worrying, to say the least.
+Believe it or not, most children go through a fussy eating phase as they learn the skills of eating and start to exert their independence over the food that they eat.
+For the parents, this can be a frustrating, exhausting and worrying time.

 So how can you break the fussy cycle?
 Firstly, it helps to understand what’s happening inside your little one’s head.
-Secondly, there’s a trick you can try using a ‘special plate.’
+Secondly, there’s a trick you can try using – it’s called a ‘special plate.’

 Put yourself in their shoes

 It is important not to force a child to eat a food they dislike.
-Research on children has shown that forcing a child to eat a certain food (using either bribes or threats) causes the child to dislike that food even more.
+Research has shown that forcing a child to eat a certain food (using either bribes or threats)actually causes the child to dislike that food even more.
 This dislike then carries with them into adulthood.
-The aim in childhood is to create healthy habits which promote eating a wide variety of foods to ensure optimal nutrition, and prevent the development of lifestyle diseases and obesity.
+The aim in childhood is to create healthy habits which promote eating a wide variety of foods to ensure optimal nutrition and health into adulthood.

 Use the ‘Special Plate Trick’